NathanEmb/codetrails/content/posts/4-computer-networks-notes/index.md

 The one quality mechanism UDP provides is a checksum, so you can in fact check that the data that's sent is what it was supposed to be.
 It creates a checksum by adding together the bits of the source port, destination port and the length of the packet.
 It then performs a ones complement.
 That is the checksum.

-The reciever takes the source port, destination port, length of packet, and the checksum and adds them all together.
+The receiver takes the source port, destination port, length of packet, and the checksum and adds them all together.
 Because the checksum is the ones complement, when they are added together it should end up as all ones.

 ### TCP